-The increase in total assets in the last quarter compared to the third quarter is due to the cash received from closing of last tranche of the private placement on August 5, 2016 that was announced in June 2016.
-The offset of the increase of cash is due to the payment for expenditures in the exploration activities of the Ashley Mine Project.
+The increase in total assets in the second quarter compared to the third quarter of 2016 is due to the cash received from closing of last tranche of the private placement on August 5, 2016 that was announced in June 2016.
+The offset of the increase in cash is due to the payment of expenditures for the exploration activities of the Ashley Gold Project.